-During initial development of the minimum state of charge requirement, stakeholders advocated that a market-based solution could be more efficient.
+During initial development of the minimum state of charge requirement, stakeholders advocated that a market-based solution would be a more efficient way to ensure reliable operations with deep penetrations of storage.
 Much of the discussion on this policy was focused on how to minimize use of out of market actions and instead have storage resources incentivized and directed by market signals and instructions.
 Previous policy noted that storage resource scheduling coordinators would still have access to additional tools, outside of energy bids, such as the biddable end-of-hour state of charge, to manage resource state of charge in the real-time market.